Transmission electron microscopy (TEM): principle, applications and laboratory analyses

 • Some electrons are absorbed, others are scattered or transmitted without interaction.

-• The image is formed from variations in absorption and scattering of electrons.
+• The image is formed from the variations in absorption and scattering of electrons.

 3. Image acquisition and processing